dqborim/Home_Credit_Risk_Extensive_EDA/README.md

 Instructions for the notebook:
 Download the jupyter notebook and images files into the same folder.
 Download all the datasets from Kaggle competition https://www.kaggle.com/c/home-credit-default-risk/data and save it into a new folder called Dataset together with the other files.
 The notebook should be ready to run.

+If there is problems rendering the notebook on github, try pasting the link into the nbviewer on jupyter website https://nbviewer.jupyter.org/github/dqborim/Home_Credit_Risk_Extensive_EDA/blob/master/Home_Credit_Competition.ipynb.